lindbrook/cholera/README.md

 ### "expected" pump neighborhoods

 You can also explore "expected" neighborhoods.

-You can color roads by neighborhood.
+Currently, you can do so in three ways.
+The first colors roads.
+This is the default.

 ``` r
 plot(neighborhoodWalking(case.set = "expected", vestry = TRUE))